 Students who enroll in the M.Ed. in Educational Leadership intend to pursue a career in school administration or a leadership role within an educational setting.
 Educational leadership encompasses a wide variety of career paths such as lead teacher, instructional coach, content supervisor, vice principal and principal.
-Candidates for this program must have at least three years of classroom teaching experience and possess a valid teaching certificate.
+Candidates for this program must have at least two years of classroom teaching experience.
 Candidates come from a variety of backgrounds in education.

 What is the structure of the program?